-Complimentary giftwrapping and returns on all orders.
+Complimentary gift wrapping and returns on all orders.
 Learn more.

 Maurice Roucel joined Chanel’s laboratory as a chemist in 1973, and since then has been a self-taught perfumer.
 Although his legendary olfactory style is now characterized for the most part by opulent sensuality – sprung from his preference for musk, white flowers and amber – the precise methodology of his original profession has remained.
-Roucel's strong personality allows him to bypass trends, as was the case in 2001 with Musc Ravageur.
-The perfume shocked the whole perfume industry, only to be recognized today as the Sistine Chapel of the Amber Oriental tradition.
+Maurice's strong personality allows him to bypass trends, as was the case in 2001 with Musc Ravageur.
+The perfume shocked the whole perfume industry, only to be recognized today as the Sistine Chapel of the soft Amber tradition.